isomerpages/moe-stgabrielspri/_academic-learning/Mother Tongue Languages/Malay Language.md

 <li>
 <p><strong>Hari Raya Celebrations</strong>
 </p>
-<p>An inclusive school which respects and embrace all races, religion and
+<p>An inclusive school which respects and embraces all races, religion and
 customs.</p>
 </li>
 </ol>